yacoob/aoc-2018/README.md

 solutions to be more idiomatic.
 Or faster.
 Or both.

+## 15th of December, puzzle #15
+* Well, that's it - I have other things to do, and today's puzzle brings me nothing in terms of learning Rust.
+A complex _"build this state, then perturb it along following guidelines and collapse it to an int"_.
+Considering I'm oncall next week, I want to get some rest this weekend.
+I'll do this puzzle later at some point, most likely :3

 ## 14th of December, puzzle #14
 * **Puzzle:** linear search for a pattern in a growing list of numbers.
 * **Solution:** Iterative, bit slow due to reslicing of ever-growing vector.